-Strategy 2.3 Implement a forestry plan for parks and open space including invasive species removal.
+Strategy 2.3 Implement a forestry plan for parks and open space including invasive species removal (and vegetation control where necessary to protect water quality).

 Strategy 2.4 Continue to expand recreational opportunities and facilities at upper and lower Goldwater Lakes to fully utilize the area to better accommodate current recreation demands, future recreation trends, and be compatible with wildlife.